Beloved Clayton, Wis. fire chief dies of COVID-19

 Kittelson, known to many as "Chief Don," was a third-generation firefighter.
 He was dedicated to his trade and leading the 25-member volunteer department, said Jenny Bergmann, the department's second assistant chief.

 Kittelson, who also drove a milk truck, was a no-nonsense guy, Bergmann said.
-The tall, burly man was serious at emergency calls and always gave a straight answer when people asked for his thoughts.
-But he was also kindhearted and loved meeting new people, she said.
-He was particularly fond of young people and often stopped to talk to them, even with a firehose in hand.
+But the tall, burly man was also kindhearted and loved meeting people, she said.
+He was particularly fond of young people and often stopped to talk to them.

-Kittelson got sick with COVID-19, pneumonia and meningitis in early November and was taken to Regions Hospital and placed on a ventilator.
+Kittelson got sick with COVID, pneumonia and meningitis in early November and was taken to Regions Hospital and placed on a ventilator.
 In the weeks following, the community rallied around him.
-Bergmann had 75 lawn signs that read "We support Chief Don," and "Come Home Safe" made up.
+Bergmann had 75 lawn signs that read "We support Chief Don" and "Come Home Safe" made up.
 They sold for $20 apiece.

 The first batch went fast, so Bergmann ordered more.
 Soon more than 400 signs dotted the community and popped up in neighboring towns.
 One was bought by somebody in Florida.